Skip to content

 Can I run Claude Code or a real terminal on my phone like Cursor's CLI?

-Not inside Cursor's mobile PWA.
-It has no shell.
+Not inside Cursor's mobile app or PWA.
+Neither has a shell.
 To drive a CLI agent live from a phone you need a real terminal, which is what Cosyra is: a native app over an Ubuntu container with Claude Code, Codex CLI, OpenCode, and Gemini CLI installed, plus tmux, vim, and git.
 If wrapping the Cursor CLI in a web UI is what you are after instead, see our Cosyra vs CloudCLI comparison.

 tl;dr

 Use Cursor if the desktop IDE is your home base and your phone need is launching and reviewing cloud agents.
-It is the market-leading AI editor and its mobile PWA is built for delegate-and-review.
+It is the market-leading AI editor and its mobile app (native on iOS, PWA on Android) is built for delegate-and-review.
 Use Cosyra if you want to actually work from the phone in a real interactive terminal with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed.
 Most people who use both keep Cursor on the desk and Cosyra in the pocket.

 App Store · Google Play · Pricing · AI coding agents on mobile